How do I pay tax on self-employed income?

 You will be charged interest from the date the payment was due until it is paid.
-You will also be liable to a penalty if your balancing payment is late.
+You may also be liable to a penalty if your balancing payment is late.

 I am having financial difficulties.
 Do I have to pay the whole bill at once?

-Strictly, yes, but if you cannot pay the amount due then you should contact HMRC to discuss the possibility of a time to pay arrangement as soon as possible.
+Strictly, yes, but if you cannot pay the amount due then you should contact HMRC's Payment Support Service to discuss the possibility of a time to pay arrangement as soon as possible.
 You may get a more favourable arrangement if your tax payments are up to date prior to this point and you contact HMRC in advance of the bill falling due.

 When you contact HMRC you will need to have certain information to hand, and you will be expected to make an offer to HMRC as to how you propose to settle the outstanding amount – what you can afford to pay and what period of time you need to make the repayments.
 They may also ask you how else you have tried to raise finance to pay your bill; for example applying for a bank overdraft.
 If HMRC do not agree to your proposal in its entirety, it should form the basis of your discussions to reach an acceptable repayment arrangement.